atxhack4change/2016-project-proposals/README.md

 If you see an idea that you're interested in, click on it, read the discussion, and then add your thoughts to the bottom of the discussion thread.
 If you don't see the idea you have in mind, [add a new one](https://github.com/open-austin/atx-hack-for-change-2016/issues/new).
 Someone from the ATX Hack for Change Organizing Team will respond with some questions or feedback.

 *Here's a [quick video intro](https://www.youtube.com/watch?v=KlrJVSJRUN4) on using Github Issues for discussion.*

+## I've added my project idea.
+What comes next?

+_We will add some next steps shortly._